 In addition to a wrongful death action, you may also wish to bring a survival action.
 A survival action seeks to compensate the pain and suffering of the decedent him- or herself, while wrongful death actions are used to compensate the decedent’s survivors, such as spouse and/or children.

 However, it’s very important to remember that both wrongful death and survival actions are subject to a strict two-year time limit known as the statute of limitations.
-If you fail to file a claim within two years of the death (for wrongful death lawsuits) or two years of the date of injury (for survival actions), your case will not be heard and will not be able to proceed.
+If you fail to file a claim within two years your case may be barred by the statute of limitations.
 Note that personal injury lawsuits not involving death are also subject to the same two-year time limit, though in some instances the discovery rule may be used to extend the normal deadline.

-Disclosure: Attorney Brent Wieand’s office is located in Philadelphia, PA.
-We happily serve clients throughout all of Pennsylvania and New Jersey.
+Disclosure: The information provided on this website is for informational purposes only and does not constitute legal advice.
+The Wieand Law Firm is based in Philadelphia, PA.
+We serve clients throughout all of Pennsylvania and New Jersey.